launchdarkly/ios-client-sdk/MigrationGuide.md

 - `flushInterval` has changed to `eventFlushInterval`.
 - `pollingInterval` has changed to `flagPollingInterval`.
 - `backgroundFetchInterval` has changed to `backgroundFlagPollingInterval`

 ##### `streaming`
 This property has changed to `streamingMode` and to an enum type `LDStreamingMode`.
+Swift apps use the new API.
 The default remains `.streaming`.
 To set polling mode, set this property to `.polling`.
+Objective-C apps continue to use `streaming` set to `YES` or `NO`
 ##### `debugEnabled`
 This property has changed to `debugMode`.